Consolidated Edison Inc. (ED) Stock: A Look at the Analyst Recommendations

 Mizuho gave a rating of “Neutral” to ED, setting the target price at $98 in the report published on January 09th of the current year.

-Volatility was left at 1.48%, however, over the last 30 days, the volatility rate increased by 1.64%, as shares surge +0.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.79% upper at present.
+Volatility was left at 1.49%, however, over the last 30 days, the volatility rate increased by 1.74%, as shares sank -0.34% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +8.72% upper at present.

 Insider Trading